cliffhall/puzzlebox/README.md

 ## How It Works
 1. Clients connect to a puzzlebox SSE server.
 2. Clients register puzzles with the server.
-3. Clients perform actions on puzzles.
+3. Clients perform actions on puzzles that may change their state and available actions.
 4. The puzzlebox server ensures that any attempted action is valid for the current state of the given puzzle.
 5. If an action is valid, a transition to the target state is initiated.
 6. During transition, optional exit and enter guards may send sampling requests to the client, the results of which could lead to cancellation of the transition (think acceptance testing by stakeholders)